 11 / How much are the tuition fees at Hub School Vincennes?

-The cost of a pupil's schooling in France, without any help, is around 9,000 euros *, mostly paid for by the State and, for the private sector, by families.
+The cost of a pupil's schooling in France, without any help, is more than 10,000 euros *, mostly paid for by the State and, for the private sector, by families.
 The two main cost drivers for a school are wage costs and accommodation charges.
 Any new school in France is completely private for a period of 5 years.
 Although the Ministry of Education has a positive view of Hub School 21, we can’t bend this rule.

 Through public and private partnerships, and with support of sponsors, we seek to reduce tuition fees to an acceptable level, close to that of private schools which are under agreements with State.

-Currently, tuition fees are 12,000 euros/year.
-At this amount, we must add 1,000 euros for the pre-registration fee, covering a 5 days’ integration period and ancillary costs (contributions, supplies, insurance, and trips in Paris area/sports activities).
+Currently, tuition fees are 12,500 euros/year.
+At this amount, we must add 1,300 euros for the pre-registration fee, covering a 5 days’ integration period and ancillary costs (contributions, supplies, insurance, uniforms and trips in Paris area/sports activities).

-Please note : As all scholarship applications have already been completed for brackets 1 to 6 for our current students, we are currently unable to offer tuition fees lower than bracket 7 for new students, i.e. 11,000 euros per year excluding pre-registration fees and ancillary costs.
+Please note : As all scholarship applications have already been completed, we are currently unable to offer tuition fees lower than 12,500 euros per year excluding pre-registration fees and ancillary costs.

 * source: Ministry of National Education, Higher Education and Research